How to Make Money on Pinterest Without a Blog

 You should try to pin stuff several times throughout the day.
 The Pinterest app on your phone is great for this.

-Also, bear in mind that not every pin will make you money.
-Some pins take a while to take off, and some just never get shared at all.
+Bear in mind that not every pin will make you money.
+Some pins take a while to take off, and some just never take off at all.

 You can’t just pin one random thing and expect to rake in the cash overnight.